ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 have been received, as the client may be using a version of WebTransport extension that is different from the one used by the server.

-In addition to the setting above, the server MUST send a SETTINGS_MAX_WEBTRANSPORT_SESSIONS parameter indicating the maximum number of concurrent sessions it is willing to receive.
-The default value for the SETTINGS_MAX_WEBTRANSPORT_SESSIONS parameter is "0", meaning that the server is not willing to receive any WebTransport sessions.

 ## Extended CONNECT in HTTP/3

 {{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the